Children thrive outside but every year, studies show that less and less time is spent outdoors by children.

 Unfortunately I cannot answer this.

+I like the idea of it for preschoolers and kindergarten students.
 I don’t know enough about it to comment on what my thoughts are on this type of education for school aged children.

 Forest schools can be a good alternative for children who do not do well in a traditional school setting as it truly is child led learning.

-Not every 4 and 5 year old can sit and listen while enclosed in 4 walls; in fact most cannot and this is totally developmentally appropriate.
+Not every 4 and 5 year old can sit and listen while enclosed in 4 walls.
+Children want to be and should be exploring their environments.

 If you are interested in sending your child to a forest school a quick google search for “forest school” + your location will bring up schools in your area.